 Retirements or job openings of certified staff allowed us to fill positions within or hire staff with less years' experience where possible.
-Hard to fill areas brought a HS teacher out of retirement for one year with our district.
+The District hired 4 new staff members for 18-19.
+3 of the new staff members were new teachers with less experience and just out of College.

 Both buildings are still being utilized as the space needed is an issue.
 Continued repairs and upkeep keep both buildings maintained.
 Roofing projects are done in sections on both buildings to help absorb the cost of roofing improvements.
+The final roof on the elementary was completed this summer on the projected plan.